Mukai Chiaki

 Mukai Chiaki’s two older sisters Nagashima Kozue and Mimura Kaori are also professionals and fellow pupils of Honda Sachiko (herself one of three professional Go-playing sisters).

-Mukai Chiaki married Sugimoto Akira 8p in September 2013.
+Mukai Chiaki married Sugimoto Akira 8p, 14 years older, in September 2013.
 They have one son, Kazuki, born in May 2014.
-Mukai Chiaki is the only one of her three sisters not to have taken her husband's name after marriage.
+Mukai Chiaki is the only one of the three sisters not to have taken her husband's name after marriage.

-The four Kobayashi siblings (Kobayashi Chizu, Kobayashi Satoru, and Kobayashi Kenji and Kobayashi Takayuki, are her first cousins once removed (her mother's cousins; Kobayashis’ father and Mukai's maternal grandfather were brothers).
+The four Kobayashi siblings (Kobayashi Chizu, Kobayashi Satoru, Kobayashi Kenji, and Kobayashi Takayuki, are her first cousins once removed (her mother's cousins; Kobayashis’ father and Mukai's maternal grandfather were brothers).

 Winner and runner-up